thedonutdan/cse15l-lab-reports/lab2.md

 Here we can see the path to the public key stored on my account on `ieng6` as well as me logging into my account on `ieng6` without being prompted for a password.

 **Part 3**
-Labs 2 and 3 have offered fascinating insight for me into
+Labs 2 and 3 have offered fascinating insight for me into `URL`s and how they work.
+I had some prior knowledge on domain name information as well as protocols but I never knew how to actually interpret `URL`s in a meaningful way.
+Setting up the servers allowed me to get a better handle on working with `URL`s and understanding better how web servers function.